YinLiWisdom/Android-YLScrollView/README.md

 </dependency>

 ### Step 2
-1. Add 'YLScrollView' with XML layout as the sample code below.
-You have to notice that 'YLScrollView' only allows one child view to be its content, so if you have much complicated childs rather than a simple 'TextView' please make sure you wrap them with a parent 'ViewGroup'.
+1. Add `YLScrollView` into your project as the sample code below.
+You have to notice that `YLScrollView` only allows one child view to be its content, so if you have much complicated childs rather than a simple `TextView` please make sure you wrap them with a parent `ViewGroup`.
 ```xml
     <com.yinli.ylscrollview.YLScrollView
         android:id="@+id/container"